 North America’s first Tesla taxi, for example, started operating in Québec City in 2014 and reached 100,000 miles (160,934 kilometres) in August 2016.
 There was no Tesla Supercharger in the city, so owner Christian Roy charged the vehicle at home, which he says cost around US$3,660 over the total distance.
 In contrast, his previous vehicle had required $700 in gas every month.
 Add Tesla’s eight-year unlimited-mileage warranty to the equation, and he says the pricey Model S has been incredibly cost-effective.

 Going electric can also present secondary benefits to your fleet, drivers and business.
 Making the change to an electric fleet can improve a company’s image, especially amongst a millennial customer base that is more likely to shop eco-friendly.
-A recent study has shown that operating EVs is actually less stressful for drivers due to a lack of engine noise, while taking fossil fuels out of the mix helps improve physical health by halving driver exposure to toxic emissions.
+A study has shown that operating EVs is actually less stressful for drivers due to a lack of engine noise, while taking fossil fuels out of the mix helps improve physical health by halving driver exposure to toxic emissions.

 EVs could save your business money, attract new clientele and improve the working conditions for your drivers.
 But if the changeover were a breeze, everyone would have done it by now.
 EV expansion is experiencing growing pains, and it’s important to consider these hurdles while you prepare to make the leap to electric.